decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 In a [follow-up post](https://decentralizedthoughts.github.io/2024-12-16-strong-adaptive-lower-bound/) we address randomization.

 In 1980, [PSL](https://lamport.azurewebsites.net/pubs/reaching.pdf) showed the *first* feasibility result for consensus in the presence of Byzantine adversaries.
 However, their solution had an *exponential* (in $n$, the number of parties) communication complexity.
-An obvious question then is to figure out the lowest communication complexity that could be obtained.
+The obvious next question is to determine the lowest possible communication complexity.
 Dolev and Resichuk showed that the barrier to quadratic communication complexity cannot be broken by deterministic protocols.

-At a high level, the Dolev and Resichuk lower bound says that if the non-faulty always send few messages (specifically $< (f/2)^2$), then the adversary can cause some non-faulty party to receive no message!
+At a high level, the Dolev and Resichuk lower bound says that if the non-faulty send few messages (specifically $< (f/2)^2$), then the adversary can cause some non-faulty party to receive no message!
 The party that receives no message has no way of reaching agreement with the rest.

 Here’s the proof intuition: In any set of $f/2$ parties, if each of these parties receives $> f/2$ messages from non-faulty parties, then we have a protocol with $> (f/2)^2$ messages being sent by non-faulty parties.
 So, if there exists a protocol sending fewer messages, there must exist one party, say $p$, that receives $\leq f/2$ messages.
 Now imagine that all the parties sending messages to $p$ (there can be at most $f/2$ of them) have omission corruptions that omit all messages sent to $p$.
 Hence $p$ receives no message.